Overview

 Step 1: List every active pricing tier and its monthly price

 Write down each tier's price normalised to a monthly figure.
-If a tier is billed annually at $1,200/year, its monthly-equivalent price for MRR purposes is $100 — divide the annual contract value by 12.
+A tier billed annually at $1,200/year has a monthly-equivalent price of $100 for MRR purposes, so divide the annual contract value by 12.
 Mixing un-normalised annual figures into a "monthly" calculation is the single most common source of MRR errors.

 Step 2: Count active, paying customers per tier

-Count only customers actively paying and not in a cancelled or expired state.
-Free trial users, free-tier users (if you have a freemium model), and customers in a grace period after a failed payment should generally be excluded until they convert to a paying status.
+Count only customers actively paying, not those in a cancelled or expired state.
+Free trial users, free-tier users if you run a freemium model, and customers sitting in a grace period after a failed payment should generally stay out of the count until they convert to paying status.

 Step 3: Calculate MRR per tier, then sum